soda-research/vitrage/doc/source/contributor/static-config.rst

 There may be more than one configuration file.
 All files will be read from ``/etc/vitrage/static_datasources/``.
 See previous section on how to configure this location.

-Notes:
-  - Static datasource shares the same configuration folder as legacy static physical datasource.
-  - Both static configuration and legacy static physical configuration will be loaded in Ocata release.
-  - The format is distinguished by checking existence of ``metadata`` key which is only available in static datasource.

 Example
 +++++++